awesomerank/awesomerank.github.io/lists/rizo/awesome-ocaml.md

 ## Algorithms and Data Structures

 - [Comparing a Machine Learning Algorithm Implemented in F# and OCaml](http://philtomson.github.io/blog/2014/05/29/comparing-a-machine-learning-algorithm-implemented-in-f-number-and-ocaml/)
-- [OCamlgraph ★87](https://github.com/backtracking/ocamlgraph) – A generic graph library for OCaml.
+- [OCamlgraph ★88](backtracking/ocamlgraph) – A generic graph library for OCaml.
-- [ods ★10](https://github.com/owainlewis/ods) – A large collection of data structures and algorithms for OCaml.
+- [ods ★11](owainlewis/ods) – A large collection of data structures and algorithms for OCaml.
-- [combine ★12 ⏳1Y](https://github.com/backtracking/combine) – OCaml library for combinatorics <https://www.lri.fr/~filliatr/combine/>.
+- [combine ★11 ⏳1Y](backtracking/combine) – OCaml library for combinatorics <https://www.lri.fr/~filliatr/combine/>.
 - [Decompress](https://github.com/oklm-wsh/Decompress.git) - A pure OCaml implementation of Zlib

 ## Application Libraries

-- [Batteries Included ★271](https://github.com/ocaml-batteries-team/batteries-included) – A community-maintained foundation library for your OCaml projects.
+- [Batteries Included ★273](ocaml-batteries-team/batteries-included) – A community-maintained foundation library for your OCaml projects.
-- [Cmdliner ★59](https://github.com/dbuenzli/cmdliner) – Declarative definition of command line interfaces for OCaml.
+- [Cmdliner ★61](dbuenzli/cmdliner) – Declarative definition of command line interfaces for OCaml.
-- [Core ★493](https://github.com/janestreet/core) – Jane Street Capital's standard library overlay.
+- [Core ★502](janestreet/core) – Jane Street Capital's standard library overlay.
 - [React](http://erratique.ch/software/react) – React is an OCaml module for functional reactive programming (FRP).
 It provides support to program with time varying values: declarative events and signals.
-- [ctypes ★162](https://github.com/ocamllabs/ocaml-ctypes) – Library for binding to C libraries using pure OCaml.
+- [ctypes ★165](ocamllabs/ocaml-ctypes) – Library for binding to C libraries using pure OCaml.
-- [easy-format ★15 ⏳1Y](https://github.com/mjambon/easy-format) – Pretty-printing library for OCaml.
+- [easy-format ★15 ⏳1Y](mjambon/easy-format) – Pretty-printing library for OCaml.
-- [ocaml-rpc ★30](https://github.com/mirage/ocaml-rpc) – Light library to deal with RPCs in OCaml.
+- [ocaml-rpc ★31](mirage/ocaml-rpc) – Light library to deal with RPCs in OCaml.
-- [ocaml-containers](https://github.com/c-cube/ocaml-containers) – A small standard library extension, string library, and (in "misc") a bunch of random things of lower quality.
+- [ocaml-containers ★131](c-cube/ocaml-containers) – A small standard library extension, string library, and (in "misc") a bunch of random things of lower quality.
 BSD license.
-- [Notty ★100](https://github.com/pqwy/notty) - Notty is a declarative terminal library for OCaml, structured around a notion of composable images.
+- [Notty ★100](pqwy/notty) - Notty is a declarative terminal library for OCaml, structured around a notion of composable images.

 ## Blogs